-- the objective of a study or Principal Investigator - from non-survival to survival; - resulting in greater pain/discomfort or in a greater degree of invasiveness; - in housing and or use of animal in a location that is not part of the animal program overseen by the IACUC; - in the species or in approximate number of animals used; - anesthetic agent(s) or the use or withholding analgesics; - in the duration, frequency, or number of procedures performed on an animal; - in impact to personnel safety, and - any changes deemed significant by one or more reviewers;

-Twice weekly, a summary of each modification is distributed to all members of the committee, who then have two business days to request that the modification be reviewed by the full committee at a regular meeting.
-If full committee review is requested, it is handled in the same manner as full committee review and approval of protocols.
-If full review is not requested, UCAR has delegated review of the modification to the UCAR Chair and one other member of the committee designated by the Chair.
+- In the objective of a study or Principal Investigator - from non survival to survival; - resulting in greater pain/discomfort or in a greater degree of invasiveness; - in the species or in approximate number of animals used; - anesthetic agent(s) or the use or withholding analgesics; - in the duration, frequency, or number of procedures performed on an animal; and - any changes deemed significant by one or more reviewers manner as full committee review and approval of protocols.
+If full review is not requested, the IACUC has delegated review of the modification to the IACUC Chair and one other member of the committee designated by the chair.
 If the modification requires a change in invasive procedures, surgery, methods of euthanasia, pain level, or any other item requiring veterinary review, one of the committee veterinarians acts as the second reviewer.
 If there are no such changes (e.g. change in animal numbers) the Chair designates a second member of the committee to review the modification.
 The two reviewers can approve the modification, seek additional information from the investigator, or request full committee review of the modification.